arobase-che/remark-attr/README.md

 extend: {atxHeading: ['original', 'quality', 'format', 'toc']}
 ```

-With this configuration, if the scope permit it, 4 mores attributs will be supported for atxHeading elements.
+With this configuration, if the scope permit it, 4 mores attributes will be supported for atxHeading elements.

 ###### `options.scope`

 A string with the value `"global"` or `"specific"` or `"extented"` or `"none"` or `"every"`.

  - `"none"` will disable the plugin.
- - `"global"` will activate only the global attributs.
+ - `"global"` will activate only the global attributes.
- - `"specific"` will activate global and specific attributs.
+ - `"specific"` will activate global and specific attributes.
- - `"extented"` will add personalized tags for some elements.
+ - `"extended"` will add personalized tags for some elements.
- - `"permissive"` or `"every"` will allow every attributs (execept dangerous one) on every elements supported.
+ - `"permissive"` or `"every"` will allow every attributes (except dangerous one) on every elements supported.

 ## License